logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 This decision depends upon your local guidelines.

-Under the new PMHC MDS, an episode does not formally commence until the client receives their first Service Contact.
-For referrals that do not lead to a Service Contact, and where the person is referred elsewhere, there is no need to open an Episode.
+Under the new PMHC MDS, an episode does not formally commence until the client receives their first service contact.
+For referrals that do not lead to a service contact, and where the person is referred elsewhere, there is no need to open an episode.

-However the Department understands that many PHNs are likely to want to do this as a means to track referrals that do not lead to Service Contacts, or to begin entering data prior to the first Service Contact.
-Therefore, there is scope in the system to set up an Episode even it does not lead to a Service Contact.
+However the Department understands that many PHNs are likely to want to do this as a means to track referrals that do not lead to service contacts, or to begin entering data prior to the first service contact.
+Therefore, an episode can be set up in the system, even if it does not lead to a service contact.
 Standard reports to be developed will build in capacity to monitor these and ensure that they are not counted in service delivery indicators.

-Where a referral is followed by an initial Service Contact, and the person is referred elsewhere due to being assessed as not suitable, or requires an alternative service, a new code for Episode- Completion Status has been added (‘Episode closed administratively - client referred elsewhere’).
+Where a referral is followed by an initial service contact, and the person is referred elsewhere due to being assessed as not suitable, or requires an alternative service, a new code for **Episode - Completion Status** has been added (‘Episode closed administratively - client referred elsewhere’).

 .. _data-entry-episode-uncommenced-faq: